veelo/SublimeLinter-contrib-dmd/limitations/README.md

 Each sample contains in its first line the `dmd` commandline used to build the sample.

-## Build (Powershell)
+## Build (python)
-You can use `build.ps` to build all samples and see for yourself that they're valid D programs.
+You need `dmd` in your path to use the build script `build.py`.
+This script can be used to build all samples so you see for yourself that they're valid D programs.

-* `build.ps1` Build all samples without running them.
-Output directory is `./_build`.
+* `build.py` Build all samples without running them.
+Default output directory is `./_build`.
-* `build.ps1 -Run` Build and run all samples in turn.
+* `build.py -Run` Build and run all samples in turn.
-* `build.ps1 -Clean` Remove build output instead of building.
+* `build.py -Clean` Remove build output instead of building.

 They have been tested with dmd v2.077.1.